🧬

 • The name 'Shih Tzu' translates literally to 'Lion Dog' in Mandarin.

-• They were once considered sacred by Buddhist monks and were kept as temple guardians.
+• They were once considered sacred by Buddhist monks in Tibet.

-• Despite their small size, they are surprisingly fast and agile.
+• Despite their small size, they are surprisingly sturdy and athletic.

 Frequently Asked Questions